Behavioural Retargeting Case Study: How An E-commerce Store Generated $18,750 In Sales From $114 Facebook Retargeting, In 48 Hours

 After sharing our results we had a few skeptics that it could be done again: Challenge accepted!

-“Today i’m going to show how a designer used the Facebook Fishing Formula to generate $18,750 in flash sales to a low traffic site in just 48 hours…
+“Today you are going to learn how a designer used the Facebook Fishing Formula along with Behavioural Retargeting to generate $18,750 in flash sales to a low traffic site in just 48 hours…

 And this was on a site with:

 - Relatively Low Traffic

 - Low budget to test

 How The Facebook Fishing Formula Converts The Traffic You Already Have, Into More Sales And Leads